top of page

 ABOUT NETTLE MEADOW

-We transformed the original farm house on the property to be cheese production facility, which grew and changed we did.
+We transformed the original farm house on the THURMAN property to be A cheese production facility, which grew and changed AS we did.
 We learned a lot, bumped into each other often, grew our team, bumped into each other even more, but loved being so close to our true mission: the animals.

 Our sanctuary and our cheese business continued to grow over the next many years, and we were forced to make a tough call: what comes next?
 In order to keep sharing our cheese with you at the scale we were reaching, we needed to expand.
 When the Historic Hitching Post went up for sale, we were smitten: boasting the largest logs in all of the Adirondack region, this historically-significant building had hosted generations of cowboys and families for dances, dinners, and distinctly "upstate New York" memories.